rafael-fuente/Python-Raytracer/README.md

-# Python-Fast-Raytracer
+# Python-Raytracer

-A basic Ray Tracer that exploits numpy arrays and functions to work fast.
+A basic Ray Tracer that exploits numpy arrays and functions to work reasonably fast compared with a pure Python implementation.
 The code is written keeping as much readability as possible.

 ![animation](/images/animation.gif)